ucsf-ckm/LightningTouch/README.md

 Lightning Touch
 ===============

+##Lightning Touch is deprecated!

+Use <a href="https://github.com/ftlabs/fastclick">FastClick</a> instead

+## And now, for historical interest only, here's what the README used to say:

 Lightning Touch makes links responsive without the several hundred millisecond delay typical in a hendheld touchscreen browser.

 **Demo Page:** [http://trott.github.com/LightningTouch](http://trott.github.com/LightningTouch)